filipekiss/bin/README.md

 default, branches are considered stale if no commit was made to them in the past 3 months.
 You can pass a value to stale, so `--stale "15 days ago"` will list branches with no commits in the last 15 days.

+If you pass the `--markdown` option, the output will be a markdown table, so you can do something like `git health --markdown > stale_branches.md` to easily have a markdown file generated with the stale branches.

 ---